Singapore Space and Technology Ltd

-Recognised by the International Astronautical Federation, SSTL's stated mission is "to harness and advance space technologies [it] connects the different players in the region's growing aerospace sector to government agencies in the region, B2B and B2C technology companies and non-government organisations.
-The focus is to accelerate the adoption and commercialisation of space-related innovations, and to cultivate space talent ahead of the curve."

 Advisory Council

-The organization is led by its current board of directors with Jonathan Hung as the current chairman, and an advisory council composed of representatives of stakeholders in the Singapore Aerospace industry.
+The SSTL board of directors is currently led by Chairman, Jeremy Chan and Executive Director, Thomas Zhuo, and includes an advisory council composed of representatives of stakeholders in the Singapore space industry.

+Global Space Technology Conference & Exhibition (GSTCE)

+SSTL organises the Global Space Technology Conference & Exhibition (GSTCE) annually in February.
+The GSTCE is the Asia's premier space and technology event, facilitating trade and regional collaboration for space, satellite businesses and beyond.

+Speakers and Moderators for previous editions can be found here.

 Satellite launch program and experiment facilities

 SSTL-JAXA Kibo launch agreement

 On 15 November 2017, SSTL signed a contract with the Japan Aerospace Exploration Agency (JAXA) to launch the "SpooQy - 1" CubeSAT developed by the National University of Singapore (NUS) via the Kibo Program on board the International Space Station.
 SpooQy-1 will attempt to demonstrate quantum entanglement using a CubeSat in Low Earth Orbit (LEO).

-SSTL is also Singapore’s sole administrator for the utilisation of the Japanese Experiment Module (JEM) on the International Space Station (ISS) for education and technical development.
-JEM, also known as Kibo (the Japanese word for "hope") is the Japanese science module of the ISS and the largest ISS module.

-A wide variety of scientific, medical, and educational experiments are conducted on the JEM.
-These include experiments to be conducted by Japanese astronauts of in-orbit testing of new technologies in actual space environments, as well as launching of CubeSats and microsats.

 Industry programs

 Asia Pacific Regional Space Agency Forum (APRSAF)

 SSTL co-organises the regional rotational APRSAF conference with JAXA whenever Singapore plays host to the annual conference.
-Organising the 18th edition of APRSAF in 2011, SSTA organised the 25th edition of APRSAF in 2018.
+It co-organised the 18th and 25th edition of APRSAF in 2011 and 2018 respectively.

-Global Space and Technology Conference (GSTC)

-SSTL organszes the Global Space and Technology Conference (GSTC) annually in February.
-The GSTC is the Asia's premier space and technology event, facilitating trade and regional collaboration for space and satellite businesses.

-Speakers and Moderators for previous GSTCs have included: